energinet-open-incubator/innersource-collaboration/docs/guidelines/contribution_guidelines.md

 [//]: # (---------------------------------------------------------------------------------------------------------------------------------------------------)

+## General Community Guidelines

+### 2FA
+Participants can only be allowed access to the Origin-Collaboration repository, if they have two-factor authentication activated for their Github account.
+More information on how to activate two-factor authentication [here](missing-link)

+### Choosing between Contribution Options
+The most appropriate choice of contribution form, depends on, for one thing, how specific your contribution is.
+Some general guidelines for when to choose which are:

+- Use the Discussion forum, when one of these situations apply to you
+  - You don't know where to find something, or how to carry out a certain task on Github
+  - You are considering several alternatives for a solution, and it is not clear which one is best
+  - You have a loose idea for something, but need inputs for it to become an actual feature to request
+  - You have some information that you think is relevant for the community, about related news, something happening, or something you and/or others made in this project.
+- Use the Issues, when one of these situations apply to you
+  - You have a specific task/list of tasks related to the project, that you want to track, while potentially receiving inputs from the community
+  - You have a specific idea for a new feature, but you don't know how to implement it yet, or you want to refine the idea with the Trusted Committer and community before creating a pull request
+  - You discovered a bug, and need inputs from the community and trusted committer, before knowing how to fix the bug
+- Create a pull request if any of these cases apply:
+  - New file
+  - New feature
+  - Modify something directly in a file

+### Labels
+Labels are useful to inform other community members about the topic(s) treated in your issues and pull requests.
+Further, it allows community members to find any pull requests and issues relevant to them, by using labels for filtering.

+The labels are divided into categories, as provided below, along with an individual description of each label:

+- **Green**: Project governanve and -collaboration related stuff.
+Includes labels `shared narrative`, `legal` and `collaboration`.
+  - `shared narrative`:
+  - `legal`:
+  - `collaboration`:
+- **Blue**: Product related stuff.
+Includes labels `documentation`, `product definition` and `enhancement`.
+  - `documentation`:
+  - `product definition`:
+  - `enhancement`:
+- **Purple**: Everything that requires/has required inputs for help.
+Includes labels `question`, `help wanted` and `good first issue`.
+  -  `question`:
+  -  `help wanted`:
+  -  `good first issue`:
+- **Red**: Everything that isn't working, isn't right or won't be fixed.
+Includes labels `wont fix`, `bug` and `invalid`.
+  - `wont fix`:
+  - `bug`:
+  - `invalid`:
+- **Gray**: The more meta and maintaining/structuring kind of stuff.
+Includes labels `planning`,  `meta`, `housekeeping` and `duplicate`.
+  - `planning`:
+  -  `meta`:
+  -  `housekeeping`:
+  -  `duplicate`:
+- **Orange**: The identifier for separation of internal Energinet stuff.
+Includes the label `energinet incubator`.
+  - `energinet incubator`:

+[//]: # (---------------------------------------------------------------------------------------------------------------------------------------------------)

 ## Issues
 Everyone in the community can create issues, using one of the [issue templates](https://github.com/project-origin/origin-collaboration/issues/new/choose) provided, or add comments and suggestions to others' issues posted here in the Origin-Collaboration repository.
 Issues are meant for discussing specific, closed-form ideas or details of a project.